marksorel8/Wenatchee-survival/README.md

 # Wenatchee-survival
-Modeling the survival of fish tagged at screw traps in natal streams through their return as spawning adults.

-Some wild juvenile spring Chinook salmon are captured when emigrating fromtheir natal stream, and are implanted with passive integrated trasponder (PIT) tags.
-Those fish may then be detected within facilties for passing fish upstream or downstream at dams.
+This is the repository associated with the *in prep* manuscript: Juvenile life history diversity is associated with life-long demographic heterogeneity in a migratory fish by
+Mark H. Sorel, Andrew R. Murdoch, Richard W. Zabel, Jeffrey C. Jorgensen, Corey M. Kamphaus,and Sarah J. Converse.

+The purpose of the repository is to estimate survival, smolt-to-adult return rates, and return age probabilities for spring Chinook salmon marked as juveniles when emigrating from their natal stream.

+Please direct any questions or comments to me, Mark Sorel, at marks6@uw.edu.